High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: Conclusion

 \section{Conclusion}

-Detection of TeV gamma-rays by the MAGIC and HESS from RS Oph has established symbiotic novae as a new source class of TeV-PeV scale particle accelerators.
-However, due to the non-detection of any correlated high energy neutrinos, the origin of these gamma-rays, i.e., whether hadronic or leptonic is not yet clear.
-T CrB, another recurrent nova of similar nature, is expected to erupt again soon.
+{ Similar to the recent RS Oph outburst, the recurrent nova T CrB is expected to erupt soon.
 T CrB, being closer to the Earth, may produce a higher flux than RS Oph and thus, improving the chance of high-energy neutrino detection with detectors such as IceCube and KM3NeT.
-In this work, we primarily focus on the detection prospects of the high energy neutrinos ($>1$ TeV).
-Any such detection—or even a non-detection—when correlated with high-energy gamma-rays would be crucial to constrain particle-acceleration models and the novae properties.
-This would complement the existing studies in literature that focus on the $1$-$10$ GeV neutrinos and related mechanisms.
-Furthermore, we present the first analysis of two different hadronic emission models for T CrB, followed by a detailed comparison of their phenomenological prospects with currently operating gamma-ray and high-energy neutrino observatories.
+Complementing the existing studies on 1-10 GeV neutrinos and related mechanisms, this work focuses specifically on the detection prospects of the high energy neutrinos ($>1$ TeV).
+To this end, we provide the first comparative analysis of two distinct hadronic emission models for T CrB, evaluating how the detection—or strictly constrained non-detection—of these neutrinos, correlated with gamma-rays, can probe fundamental nova particle-acceleration mechanisms.